Cannabis in Brunei: 2008 Drug "tragedy"

 Press coverage relating to drug misuse increased greatly due to the previous year's 33% increase in drug-related arrests compared to 2006.
 Drug-misuse in Brunei's youth became a major subject of concern for the Sultan during Brunei's 24th independence day celebration, with the Sultan labelling it as a "tragedy".

 Additional funding was provided by the Minister of Finance, to aid in controlling the nation's increased drug prevalence.
-It was used to add six new persons to Brunei's Narcotic Control Bureau (NCB), resulting in a total of 152 bureau members, with additional plans to add 30 more personnel to the bureau in following years.
+It was used to add six new persons to Brunei's Narcotic Control Bureau (NCB), resulting in a total of 152 bureau members, with plans to add 30 more personnel to the bureau in following years.

-Brunei collaborated with Malaysia, creating anti-drug agreements to fight the war against drugs in their respective countries.
+Brunei collaborated with Malaysia in creating anti-drug agreements to fight the war against drugs in their respective countries.
 They hosted joint workshops, training seminars, and arranged a meeting between Malaysia's King and Brunei's Sultan.

 Bruneian international "drug mules"

-2009 marked a change in Brunei's Narcotics Control Bureau's (NCB) handling of the country's international drug affairs, after multiple Bruneian nationals were arrested and charged for drug smuggling on international borders.
-A Bruneian man was arrested for smuggling 500 grams of cannabis leaving Malaysian territory–Labuan.
-Additionally, multiple Bruneian women had been paid by foreigners to smuggle drugs into international borders, thus branding them as "drug mules".
+2009 marked a change in Brunei's Narcotics Control Bureau's (NCB) handling of the country's international drug affairs, after multiple Bruneian nationals were arrested and charged with drug smuggling on international borders.
+A Bruneian man was arrested for smuggling 500 grams of cannabis leaving the Malaysian territory of Labuan.
+Additionally, multiple Bruneian women had been paid by foreigners to smuggle drugs across international borders, thus branding them as "drug mules".
 The NCB put in place modules for drug prevention within the education system and held public conferences.

 Legislation

 The current legislation regarding narcotics in Brunei is the Misuse of Drugs Act edited in 2013.
 The document identifies two forms of cannabis: cannabis (containing cannabis resin) and isolated cannabis resin.
 Cannabis was classified as a class B drug in the 2001 amendment of the Misuse of Drugs Act, but was promoted to a class A drug in the 2013 amendment.

-Possession and use of cannabis and its resin is strictly prohibited in Brunei, both obtaining maximum sentences of 10 years and/or a USD$20,000 fine.
+Possession and use of cannabis and its resin is strictly prohibited in Brunei, both obtaining maximum sentences of 10 years and/or a USD20,000 fine.